 Backup Options: This offers you options to password protect backup image, compression and split backup images.

 Schedule: This also is the place where you can change backup mode between full backup, incremental backup and differential backup.

-Scheme: This helps you auto delete old backups when backup image amount overpass the value you set.
+Scheme: This helps you auto delete old backups when backup image amount overpass the specified value.

 After successful backup, you might need to restore system image from USB drive some day when disaster comes.
-AOMEI Backupper is also professional cloning software that supports cloning HDD to mSATA SSD, cloning hard drive with bad sectors, cloning boot drive to SSD, cloning hard drive to Kingston SSD etc. Create a bootable rescue media with this utility will save you lots of time and effort.
+AOMEI Backupper is also professional cloning software that supports cloning bootable USB to hard drive, cloning hard drive with bad sectors, cloning boot drive to SSD, cloning hard drive to Kingston SSD etc. The Standard edition of AOMEI Backupper also supports system backup.
+What's more, create a bootable rescue media with this utility will save you lots of time and effort when system meltdown.